All Episodes

 Corey has started what he is calling a truth campaign to expose what is widespread pedophilia that goes on in Hollywood.

-Now we've all heard about Harvey Weinstein and we followed that and Kevin Spacey making an advance when he was in his late twenties towards a 14-year-old and and all the other allegations.
+Now, we've all heard about Harvey Weinstein and we followed that and Kevin Spacey making an advance when he was in his late 20s towards a 14-year-old and all the other allegations.

-You know, I guess we can say that what adults choose to do is their business.
+You know, I guess we could say that what adults choose to do is their business.

 And what Corey has now been saying for years is that he, as a child actor, was abused.